skanjalkar/awsFaceSwap/README.md

-# awsFaceSwap
+# CS549-FaceSwap
-My attempt at creating Face Swap of two images using Delaunay Triangulation
+Project 2 of CS549